the-turing-way/the-turing-way/chapters/continuous_integration.md

 Continuous integration ensures that your software is built and tested regularly.
 It can help you to demonstrate that your software does what it claims to do, and that it does so correctly.
 It also helps you to rapidly release bug-fixes and more functional versions of your software.
 Continuous integration can also be used to automate experiments that run using software.

-Continuous integration is a way of ensuring that software is tested regularly.
-A continuous integration server automatically gets the current version of the software, rebuilds the software, and runs the tests.
-It then notifies the developers about the success or failure of the build and tests.

-Publish build and test results within a structured, web-based dashboard to make it easy to see the status of the build and tests, the successes, the failures and reasons for these.
-They can also present information on builds and tests in progress, and aggregate build-and-test runs from multiple developers.
-Continuous integration servers can also support various forms of notifications, for example, emails or RSS feeds.
-The continuous integration server runs on its own machine so the developer can continue to work on his own machine while the test are under way.

-If the code changes, then the server can automatically spawn a new build-and-test job.
-This means that the software is rebuilt and tested every time the code is changed.
-Typically, continuous integration servers will also allow build-and-test jobs to run at specific times, so a CRON-like, nightly-build-and-test, can be done, as well as a build-and-test job run on-demand.

-This is why continuous integration helps your software to always be releasable: tests are run in response to changes to the code, and you are notified quickly when tests fails so that you can correct the reason for the failure  It is easier to fix a bug in something you wrote a few minutes ago, than something you wrote yesterday (or last week, or last month).

 ## What is continuous integration